-Laced by rivers, canals and lakes, it’s not surprising that Berlin has a long history in inland navigation and it even had the busiest...
+Laced by rivers, canals and lakes, it’s not surprising that Berlin has a long history in inland navigation and even that it had the...

-This kitty is naughty, sexy and decadent, listens to techno and house, and fancies leather and lace, vinyl and whips.
+This ‘kitty’ is naughty, sexy and decadent, listens to hip-hop and house, and fancies leather and lace, vinyl and whips.
 Berlin’s most...

 Märkisches Museum information